Team-29-TickFrame/Tickframe_team_29/reports/week4/README.md

 - Publish `v1.1.0` from protected `main`.
 - Keep the public sanitized demo video link available as part of the `v1.1.0` release evidence.
-- Submit private Sprint Review/UAT recording links, timecodes, credentials, and rehearsed presentation video through Moodle only.
+- Submit private Sprint Review and UAT recording links, exact timecodes, credentials, and instructor-only evidence through Moodle.
+The sanitized customer review transcript is available in the public repository.